joe-editor/joe/docs/man.md

 * __\\l, \\u__

-Convert the next character of the repacement text to lowercase or uppercase.
+Convert the next character of the replacement text to lowercase or uppercase.

 * __\\L, \\U__